 Gallatin may award advanced standing credit for standardized tests such as Advanced Placement (AP), International Baccalaureate (IB), and Maturity Certificate Examinations, and also for college courses taken while the student was in high school.
 Please see below for limitations and a full explanation regarding each type of credit.

-For students who entered Gallatin in the summer of 2009 or later, advanced standing credit will not be automatically posted to the NYU transcript upon admission.
+Advanced standing credit will not be automatically posted to the NYU transcript upon admission.
 Instead, at the end of the sophomore year, and after consulting with their adviser, students may elect to post these advanced standing credits.

 The total number of advanced standing credits a student may receive cannot exceed 32.